 5. Fill in Air Gaps

 The best way to fill holes and gaps is to use foam gaskets or acoustical caulk, such as a sound sealant from the OSI® Pro-Series.
-Although these air gaps seem tiny, sealing cracks could be the difference between a completely soundproof room and a normal, un-soundproofed space.
+Although these air gaps seem tiny, sealing cracks could be the difference between a completely soundproof room and a normal, non-soundproofed space.

 6. Choose the Right Door